ahlansantos/FreeARS/README.md

 ## Screenshots

-*Coming soon — once the framebuffer works on real hardware!*
+*Coming soon, once the framebuffer works on real hardware!*

 ---